AngeloR/Routex/README.md

 The next line simply gets an instance of our application.
 The core application simply handles the configuration options and executing the router.

 The next section defines a route that will respond to a `GET` request on the root of the document.
 If that occurs, it will call the callback (the anonymous function passed as the second argument).
-The callback is always passed `\Routex\Response\HTTPResponse` and `\Routex\Request\HTTPRequest` objects.
+The callback is always passed `\Routex\Response\HttpResponse` and `\Routex\Request\HttpRequest` objects.

 Within the callback we set the response type to text and set the body content of the response to "Hello, World."